Winipedia/pyrig/docs/more/example-usage.md

 4. **Self-healing** via autouse fixtures on every test run
 5. **Zero manual sync** across unlimited services

-This pattern scales from 2 services to inifinite+ services with the same simplicity.
+This pattern scales from 2 services to infinite+ services with the same simplicity.

-Note: If you somehow end up creating a structure over 20 depdencies deep in a depoendecy chain, the health check cron will get confused as the day has only 24 hours and it staggers it per hour.
+Note: If you somehow end up creating a structure over 20 dependencies deep in a dependency chain, the health check cron will get confused as the day has only 24 hours and it staggers it per hour.
 See more at: [Health Check Documentation](../configs/workflows/health_check.md)